frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 Frame is a simple yet powerful _system specification language_ for defining the dynamic behavior of systems.
 With Frame notation it is easy to quickly design state machines that comply with core UML statechart concepts through a decidedly advantageous new approach.

-## A State Machine Markdown Language
+## A Markdown Language For System Designers

 UML and other modeling specifications promote a visual-first paradigm.
 However this approach to system design requires (sometimes expensive) diagramming and modeling tools.
 Additionally - let's just say it - working with boxes and lines to code can be a pain when the systems get complex.